 On March 22, 2017, the federal judge granted a preliminary injunction to prevent the Rutherford County Juvenile Detention Center from putting any youth in punitive solitary confinement until the resolution of a litigation by the ACLU of Tennessee against the county.
 The Tennessee Department of Children’s Services (DCS) has standards for state-run facilities, but those standards to not apply to county detention facilities.
 The federal court also granted a motion in February 2017 to expand the group of plaintiffs to include “all juveniles detained in the Rutherford County Juvenile Detention Center who are or were placed in solitary confinement or isolation for punitive reasons from April 15, 2015, to present.”

 In April 2016, the ACLU of Tennessee joined litigation, Frazier v.
 Hommrich, against Rutherford County Juvenile Detention Center on behalf of a fifteen year old boy with developmental disabilities who was put in solitary confinement for 23 hours a day as punishment for non-violent behavior including “hollering, rapping, and making gang signs.”
-The lawsuit was filed by Sharieka Frazier on behalf of her son.
-The facility was aware that the child likely had a mental illness but did not permit a court-ordered mental health evaluation to take place while he was in solitary and denied any mental health services.
+The lawsuit was filed by Sharieka Frazier on behalf of her son, who alleged that the facility was aware that the child likely had a mental illness but did not permit a court-ordered mental health evaluation to take place while he was in solitary and denied any mental health services.